July 16, 2018

 - Migrating a VM from the host installed with more than NSX 6.2.4 to the host installed with NSX 6.2.2 or earlier is not supported.

 The dvfilter operates at Slot 0 of the Distributed Firewall IOChain and based on the KB article there is no backwards compatibility with previous versions.
 To avoid this issue, it’s recommended to upgrade the NSX components on all ESXi hosts part of the DFW enabled cluster in the same maintenance window.
-In addition, setting DRS (if enabled) to manual will ensure VMs are not automatically migrated to hosts with with lower dvfilter version.
+In addition, setting DRS (if enabled) to manual will ensure VMs are not automatically migrated to hosts with lower dvfilter version.

 To make the whole upgrade a lot easier, this and other NSX and vSphere configuration issues can be proactively discovered with Runecast Analyzer.

-Once you choose a target NSX version, it is recommended to review the corresponding Release Notes for known issues, limitations or requirements.
+Once you choose a target NSX version, it is recommended to review the corresponding Release Notes for known issues, limitations, or requirements.
 In addition, make sure that the target NSX version is compatible with the other components in your environment - like vCenter Server and ESXi hosts.
 This can be checked at the VMware Interoperability Matrix.

 To complete your upgrade plan, I encourage you to go through the NSX Upgrade Guide.
-You’ll find detailed explanation of the update sequence and dependencies.
+You’ll find a detailed explanation of the update sequence and dependencies.

 Hope this saves you some time.